shammaaziz112/Function-Challenges/README.md

 ## Challenge 1: String and Number Processor
 - Objective: Create a function that processes a mix of string and number inputs.
 - Description: Concatenate string inputs into a single sentence and sum up all number inputs.
-The function should print and return the final concatenated string and the sum of numbers.
+The function should print the final concatenated string and the sum of numbers.
 - Test Case: StringNumberProcessor("Hello", 100, 200, "World")
 - Expected Outcome: "Hello World; 300"